Best Bikepacking Sleeping Bags – Ultralight Bike Touring Sleeping Bags from Summer to Winter

 A fabulous vegan-friendly sleeping bag for bikepacking featuring synthetic and 80% recycled materials.

-But for me, the best part of this sleeping bag is that it has a spoon-shaped design that makes it easier to move knees and elbows around inside the sleeping bag.
+But for me, the best part of this sleeping bag is its spoon-shaped design, which makes it easier to move knees and elbows around inside.

-Finally, this sleeping bag comes with NEMO’s lifetime guarantee making it a sustainable choice for serial bikepackiers.
+Finally, this sleeping bag comes with NEMO’s lifetime guarantee, making it a sustainable choice for serial bikepackiers.

 The only downside of this vegan sleeping bag is that it is slightly heavier than other similar down options on this list.